Section 1. Navigation Aids

-Aircraft holding below 5,000 feet between the outer marker and the airport may cause localizer signal variations for aircraft conducting the ILS approach.
+- Aircraft holding below 5,000 feet between the outer marker and the airport may cause localizer signal variations for aircraft conducting the approach.
 Accordingly, such holding is not authorized when weather or visibility conditions are less than ceiling 800 feet and/or visibility 2 miles.

 Simplified Directional Facility (SDF)

-The SDF transmits signals within the range of 108.10 to 111.95 MHz.
+- The transmits signals within the range of 108.10 to 111.95 MHz.

-Usable off-course indications are limited to 35 degrees either side of the course centerline.
+- Usable off-course indications are limited to 35 degrees either side of the course centerline.
 Instrument indications received beyond 35 degrees should be disregarded.

-The SDF antenna may be offset from the runway centerline.
+- The antenna may be offset from the runway centerline.
 Because of this, the angle of convergence between the final approach course and the runway bearing should be determined by reference to the instrument approach procedure chart.
 This angle is generally not more than 3 degrees.
-However, it should be noted that inasmuch as the approach course originates at the antenna site, an approach which is continued beyond the runway threshold will lead the aircraft to the SDF offset position rather than along the runway centerline.
+However, it should be noted that inasmuch as the approach course originates at the antenna site, an approach which is continued beyond the runway threshold will lead the aircraft to the offset position rather than along the runway centerline.